anuj-s1ngh/Flask-App/README.md

 6) random identicon generator by default for new users
 7) profile info update
 8) email update after verification of new email
+9) Disable Account/ Delete Account
-8) crete, read , update, delete posts etc.
+10) crete, read , update, delete posts etc.

 this is part of my learning process.